 You must be a current County classified employee in a job code which is at a higher salary maximum than the vacancy for which you are applying.
 In addition, you must meet the minimum and special qualifications of the specific position.

-The equivalent of one year of experience in the class of Specialist Clerk I or in an equivalent or higher level clerical class in the Alameda County classified service.
-(Non-classified includes District Attorney's Office and the Hospital Authority.)
+The equivalent of one year full-time experience in the class of Financial Services Specialist I in the Alameda County classified service.

-License: Some positions may require a valid California Driver's license.
+Licenses: Specified positions may require possession of a valid California driver's license.